eartvit/xraylab-demo/prerequisites/README.md

 ***Note!*** The scenario assumes the use of AWS S3-compatible buckets provided by OpenShift Container Storage.
 If you want to use regular AWS S3 buckets or other type of storage, please adjust the code of the applications/utilities that require access to storage.

+### Configuration

+#### Setup KNative Serverless and Eventing
+Serverless technology may be used in the final setup of a solution as an alternative to the traditional kubernetes deployments.
+In this scenario, the components are deployed as regular deployment configurations.
+K-Native Eventing is used however in the scenario in order to setup a listener for kafka events (created upon new x-ray image upload to a source bucket).
+Using this approach, the kafka consumer is decoupled and abstracted from the business logic of the receiving application.

+To setup Serverless, select in the Administrator view of the OpenShift web-console the knative-serving project.
+Go to Installed Operators and click on Red Hat OpenShift Serverless.